 If you are growing a lot of things, it’s very hard to remember from season-to-season (even in the current growing season!) what you planted.

-- Mark the date you planted them.
-Usually I plant everything the same day, so I jut note this at the top one time.
+5. Mark the date you planted them.
+Usually I plant everything the same day, so I just note this at the top one time.
 But sometimes I go out and buy more plants.
 Also, if I started from seed and then transplant the seedlings into my garden then I will note both dates.

-In a beginner garden, it’s best to plant easy-to-grow vegetables and flowers such as lettuce, radishes, sunflowers, and marigolds.
-Tomatoes and peppers are also good in beginner gardens when you buy them as starters and transplant them.
+It’s best to plant easy-to-grow vegetables and flowers such as lettuce, radishes, sunflowers, and marigolds.
+Tomatoes and peppers are easy when you buy them as starters and transplant them.

 Choose an area with 6 – 8 hours of daily sun.
 Beginners who start gardening in containers should keep them in a place that’s convenient for watering and harvesting.
 Convenience is important, especially when you want to harvest lettuces and other leafy greens or herbs for meals.